Aliases for ZIC2 Gene

 External Ids for ZIC2 Gene

 This gene encodes a member of the ZIC family of C2H2-type zinc finger proteins.
 This protein functions as a transcriptional repressor and may regulate tissue specific expression of dopamine receptor D1.
-Mutations in this gene cause holoprosencephaly type 5.
+Expansion of an alanine repeat in the C-terminus of the encoded protein and other mutations in this gene cause holoprosencephaly type 5.
 Holoprosencephaly is the most common structural anomaly of the human brain.
 A polyhistidine tract polymorphism in this gene may be associated with increased risk of neural tube defects.
-This gene is closely linked to a gene encoding zinc finger protein of the cerebellum 5, a related family member on chromosome 13. [provided by RefSeq, Jul 2008]
+This gene is closely linked to a gene encoding zinc finger protein of the cerebellum 5, a related family member on chromosome 13. [provided by RefSeq, Jul 2016]

 GeneCards Summary for ZIC2 Gene

 ZIC2 (Zic Family Member 2) is a Protein Coding gene.
-Diseases associated with ZIC2 include holoprosencephaly-5 and rhombencephalosynapsis.
+Diseases associated with ZIC2 include Holoprosencephaly-5 and Semilobar Holoprosencephaly.
 Among its related pathways are Basal cell carcinoma.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin DNA binding.
-An important paralog of this gene is ZIC4.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin DNA binding.
+An important paralog of this gene is ZIC1.

 UniProtKB/Swiss-Prot for ZIC2 Gene